Sandgate Branch: The route today

 As at 2012 the route from Sandling to Hayne Tunnel is now a public footpath (Elham Valley Way).
 Hayne Tunnel is still in situ but the tunnel is now flooded up to several feet deep because part of its cutting to the south of the tunnel has been partially in filled with refuse.
 At the site of Hythe Station and around Seabrook there are many houses built onto the old railway embankment.
-Between Hythe and Sandgate short sections of infrastructure were still visible (in 2012) including some bridges still in situ.
+Between Hythe and Seabrook short sections of infrastructure were still visible (in 2012) including some bridges still in situ.
+Although the station name was Sandgate the station was located in Seabrook.